w3c/market-data-odrl-profile/Test-Cases.md

 Sending data externally (attributes vary across all vendors and/or may require additional licenses which incur costs)

 #### RoD-1
-Can I send a small amount of data to a client, in support of a transaction, on a one-off basis?
+Can I send a small amount of data to a client, in support of a transaction, on a one-off basis?<br>
 *(Submitted by Michelle Roberts)*

 #### RoD-2